- Precast concrete is poured into a reusable mould or ‘form’, cured in a controlled environment, then lifted into place.

 - Precasting can provide a fast building process.
 However, careful design and planning is needed to ensure the openings and other details meet the design needs.

-Precast concrete offers durable, flexible solutions for floors, walls and even roofs in every type of domestic construction from individual cottages to multi-storey apartments.
-Concrete’s high initial embodied energy can be offset by its extended life cycle (up to 100 years) and high potential for reuse and relocation.
+Precast concrete is poured into a reusable mould or ‘form’, cured in a controlled environment, and lifted into place.
+Precast concrete offers durable, flexible solutions for floors, walls and even roofs in every type of domestic construction from individual houses to multistorey apartments.
+Precast concrete’s high initial embodied energy can be offset by its long lifespan and high potential for reuse and relocation.

 Common production methods include tilt-up (poured on site) and precast (poured off site and transported to site).
-Each method has advantages and disadvantages and choice is determined by site access, availability of local precasting facilities, required finishes and design demands (see ‘Typical domestic construction’ below).
+Each method has advantages and disadvantages and choice is determined by site access, availability of local precasting facilities, required finishes, and design demands.

 The advantages of precast concrete include: